kennysmithed/oels2023/oels_practical_wk8.md

 );
 ```

 I like this because it's nice and clear to me what the sound and images are going to be.
-And it's nice and clear if it's a manipulated-audio trial or not - in this case I have manipulated audio for the /d/ trial but not for the /t/ trial and not for the filler trials (NB: there _are no manipulated audio files for the fillers_, so if you try to set manipulated to true for those it will complain that it can't find those audio files).
+Note in this case I have manipulated audio for the /d/ trial (in "dill") but not for the /t/ trial (in "telephone") and not for the filler trials (NB: there _are no manipulated audio files for the fillers_, so if you try to set manipulated to true for those it will complain that it can't find those audio files).

 That's it for the picture selection phase of this experiment, which is the most complex part.